swelshh/Wakanda_Design_Guidelines/README.md

  * we will use the default tab spacing and any other defaults built in to Wakanda rather than changing prefs
  * we generally won't pad inner parenthesis with spaces like this ( "no", "spaces" ), but instead will do it like this ("no", "spaces").
 See part 2D.

+We will use double quotes for strings instead of single quotes.

 ### Comments
 Every JS file must have a header comment that looks like this: